andifalk/secure-oauth2-oidc-workshop/bonus-labs/micronaut-server-app/README.md

 }
 ```

-To make the same request for a list of books (like in the beginning of this lab) we have to
+To make the same request again to the _hello' endpoint (like in the beginning of this lab) we have to
 specify the access token as part of a _Authorization_ header of type _Bearer_ like this:

 httpie: